Last updated: November 19, 2020

 If you choose to import employee data from the Create budget wizard, your employees from Intacct are imported as individual employee budget lines to an automatically created Salary & Wages budget line group.

-Budgeting and Planning uses the account description from Intacct to map the account to the respective category of the Salary & Wages budget group line.
+SIP uses the account description from Intacct to map the account to the respective category of the Salary & Wages budget group line.
 When there’s no match between the categories, the account is mapped to the Salary & Wages budget group line (without a category).
 When there’s more than one match, the account is mapped to the first word of the description that matches.
 For example, the account description Benefits - compensation is mapped to the Benefits category of the Salary & Wages budget group line.

-Budgeting and Planning uses the following account mapping rules when you have categories assigned to your accounts in Intacct:
+SIP uses the following account mapping rules when you have categories assigned to your accounts in Intacct:

 If your account description contains the following categories in Intacct